ebal/traefik-intro-02/README.md

       # The HTTP port
       - 80:80
     volumes:
+      # The configuration directory for traefik
       - ./traefik:/etc/traefik
+      # So that Traefik can listen to other Docker Containers
       - /var/run/docker.sock:/var/run/docker.sock:ro

   # A container that exposes an API to show its IP address